New South Wales RUB type carriage stock

-The RUB type carriage stock was a type of steel bodied air conditioned passenger carriage operated by the New South Wales Government Railways from September 1949 until April 2000.
+The RUB type carriage stock is a type of steel bodied air conditioned passenger carriage operated by the New South Wales Government Railways from September 1949 until April 2000.

 History

 In 1943, the New South Wales Government Railways awarded a contract for twenty steel sitting carriages to Waddingtons.
 These were to be similar to the N type carriages that had been built in 1939 but with the addition of steam heating.

 Delays in construction & redesign as Air Conditioned Carriages

 Construction of these cars was shelved while wartime restrictions were in place and when the project resumed in 1945, it was decided the carriages should be air-conditioned and the order increased to fifty.
 Work had already commenced on the underframes when it was decided to lengthen the carriages from 19.8 to 21.05 m necessitating in the reworking of those already in production.
 A shortage of steel meant it would not be until 1949 that the first were completed.

 The initial fifty cars numbered 2240 to 2290 were eventually built by Commonwealth Engineering, Granville (the successors to Waddingtons) between 1949 and 1952.
 The completed carriages consisted of seventeen first class cars coded SBS, twenty-five second class cars codes SFS, four second class cars with hostess & staff compartments coded OFS & four first class cars with hostess & staff compartments coded OBS.
 In 1949, Commonwealth Engineering was awarded a further contract for eight buffet cars coded RS and nine power vans coded PHS.
 The early carriages were fitted out by Commonwealth Engineering, later examples being completed at Eveleigh Carriage Workshops.

-The completed cars were formed into eight sets numbered 140-147 of seven 21.05 m carriages coupled to one 15.25 m long power/brake van, the sets were given the code RUB, with two carriages and one power van built as spares.
+The completed cars were formed into eight sets numbered 140–147 of seven 21.05 m carriages coupled to one 15.25 m long power/brake van, the sets were given the code RUB, with two carriages and one power van built as spares.
 In June 1965, one additional buffet carriage was built at Eveleigh Carriage Workshops.